Resident volunteers are the heartbeat of Pleasant View Communities.

 The Lausches began volunteering at Pleasant View almost immediately after moving in.
 Brenda said she started by helping with the annual golf tournament, a major fundraiser supporting benevolent care for Pleasant View residents.
 This led to her joining the auxiliary, where she now serves as secretary.

-Ron said his most significant contribution thus far has been assisting with the Hoffer Farm Campaign, which raised $8.6 million to build the Krieder Farms Cultural Center.
+Ron said his most significant contribution thus far has been assisting with the Hoffer Farm Campaign, which raised $8.6 million to build the Kreider Farms Cultural Center.
 The campaign aimed to transform Hoffer Farm into a living community center that would connect Pleasant View residents with the wider Manheim community.

 “I did close to 30 presentations,” Ron said.
 “They included the Manheim Community, Pleasant View residents and specific groups such as the Pleasant View Board of Directors and the Manheim Lions Club.”